 - Participation in officially recognized activities and sports

 Students who do not wish that public information (including their name, address and phone number) be released can go online at www.uhcl.edu/eservices and select all information to be restricted from release (with the noted exceptions for Release to Publications) according to Family Educational Rights and Privacy Act of 1974 guidelines and policies.

 The law provides students with the right to inspect and review information contained in their education records, to challenge the contents of their education records, to have a hearing if the outcome of the challenge is unsatisfactory and to submit explanatory statements for inclusion in their files if they feel the decisions of the hearing panel to be unacceptable.
-To review records, a student must make a request in writing to the Office of Academic Records.
+To review records, a student must make a request in writing to the Office of the Registrar.
 The request must identify the record or records he or she wishes to inspect.
 In compliance with FERPA, UHCL will provide the student's records for review within 45 days from the day the university receives the request.